 Women considering breast augmentation at our Langley, BC, plastic surgery practice often arrive for their consultations having done quite a bit of research about the breast implant size they believe will achieve their cosmetic goals.
 Choosing implants, however, is more complicated than simply selecting a size to get results that look natural and in proportion to the rest of a patient’s body.

-An experienced, Royal College-certified plastic surgeon can help patients navigate the decision-making process.
+An experienced, Royal College-certified plastic surgeon can help patients navigate the decision-making process through all of the many breast implant options.
 They’ll explain the relationship between a patient’s anatomy and an implant’s proportions—including size and profile—and how they translate into successful breast augmentation results.

 How To Choose Breast Implants

 We always encourage patients to have an idea in mind of what they are hoping for.
 However, you should be flexible when it comes to implant sizes because the size and shape of your inspiration bodies may be different.
 That’s why factoring in your unique proportion is so important.
-You own natural breast tissue, natural breast width and chest wall width all contribute to implant selection to get the end result you desire.
+The following elements all contribute to selecting the implant that will give you the end result you desire:

 Great Results Begin With the Consultation

 I work with patients during the consultation to help them select an implant size and profile that will produce natural-looking results based on their unique proportions and long-term goals.